-IFMGA-licensed Mountain Guide Joey Thompson has specialized in the art of moving through mountains for over 27 years.
+IFMGA-licensed mountain guide and BCA ambassador Joey Thompson has specialized in the art of moving through mountains for over 27 years.
 Read his tips on timing, watching the weather, and gear selection.

 I think a lot of us talk about terrain being our number one tool to navigate through the backcountry, so if we pick a certain gully or couloir or face to ski, we have to then target it to the terrain.
 We look at the aspect, the slope angle, the elevation of the particular run we’re interested in skiing, and then we’re looking at springtime, a particular time of year.
 So if a couloir faces south, for example, that would mean I’d be getting up very early for timing—timing the sweet corn skiing—so that it’s not too early and it’s frozen or we’re not too late and it’s so soft that it’s hard to ski because it’s isothermic—say a foot or two of slush skiing; it’s past its prime.

 When I think of spring skiing, I think of the overall big picture of timing.
 I think about aspect, elevation, and slope angles because I think right away to avalanching with wet problems—wet slab, wet loose.
 If I’m too late those avalanche problems become more likely and avalanche danger is on the rise.
 So when I look at springtime objectives, I look at start times.
 I always want to start a half-hour or an hour earlier than I think I should because I think there’s a human factor here.

 People think, “Oh, I don’t want to get up at three, I’ll get up at four, and I’ll get to the trailhead at six rather than 5:30 a.m.,” and it’s amazing how long putting a skin on or forgetting something in the car or doing a transceiver check takes.
 All of a sudden those 10, 15, 20 minutes add up and you start to get behind the time schedule of catching those perfect, secure conditions.